trstlabs/intento-integration-hub/tokenstream.fun/README.md

 * Mimics **DCA behavior**: each chunk gets its own market price.
 * Useful for buying/selling into volatility over time.

-Let me know if you also want to reflect this renaming in the UI, CLI output, or docs structure.

 Both methods help you trade with discipline and automation, not gut instinct.
 You choose how precise or aggressive the flow should be.

 ## 🛡️ Price Guard